Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 A 30-minute handoff meeting agenda

 Once the work above is done, get the outgoing and incoming owners on a 30-minute call.
-The meeting isn't where the handoff happens.
-The work happens in Rolodex.
-The meeting is where you confirm it landed.
+The handoff itself happens in Rolodex; the meeting is where you confirm it landed.

 A workable agenda:

-Confirm next-touch dates (10 min).
-Look at the open tasks and keep-in-touch cadences.
+2. Confirm next-touch dates (10 min).
+Look at the open tasks and Keep in Touch cadences.
 Make sure nothing is scheduled for a date the new owner can't realistically hit.

 Keep it tight.
 If the meeting runs long, the handoff wasn't done before the meeting started.